 Feeling dizzy or unsteady on your feet may lead to falls and injuries.
-Roy Rivera Jr., PT, PhD, DPT, MCHES, Jordan Boyd, PT, DPT, CSCS, and the team at Crom Rehabilitation in Houston and Pearland, Texas, specialize in evaluating people with a gait and balance disorder.
+The Doctors of Physical Therapy and the team at Crom Rehabilitation in Cypress, Houston and Pearland, Texas, specialize in evaluating people with a gait and balance disorder.
 Then, they develop plans that improve balance and reduce the risk of falls.
 To schedule a balance disorder assessment, call the office nearest you or book an appointment online today.

 A balance disorder is a condition that makes you feel dizzy or unsteady.
 Gait and balance disorders are common in older adults and a common cause of falls that lead to injuries.

 Your gait refers to your ability to maintain balance while you walk.
 Though walking with balance may seem instinctual, it’s a complex process that relies on many body systems working together, including your eyes, ears, brain, muscles, and nerves.

 A gait and balance disorder may occur if you have a problem with one of these systems.
 Common conditions that contribute to gait and balance disorders include: